Ostego160/Spectra/README.md

 ### Get

 Colors can be retrieved by calling them using the GET function.
+The first argument is the name of color as a string.
+The second, optional argument is the alpha value to be passed through.
 ```
+--Blue without alpha channel
 love.graphics.setColor( spectra:get('blue') )

+--Blue with alpha channel
+love.graphics.setColor( spectra:get('blue', 128) )
 ```
-Colors are stored in the palette as named strings as indices.

 ### Edit